 That tone set up the exchange.
-My cousin responded back with anger as he felt that I was attacking his character.
-He responded in kind.
-The Body is Not An Apology’s Community Agreements point out that anger and sarcasm are fast ways to derail conversations and this one had gone way off track.
+My cousin responded back with anger, as he felt I was attacking his character.
+The Body is Not An Apology’s Community Agreements point out that anger and sarcasm are fast ways to derail conversations, and this one had gone way off-track.
 My cousin and I couldn’t beat each other to be the first to defriend the other on Facebook.

 I watched my partner have a very different conversation with my cousin.
 While he didn’t fully convince my cousin, his approach led to a conversation rather than an exchange of insults.
 I witnessed how patience, compassion, and a lot less self-righteousness created the potential for understanding as opposed to hurt feelings and defensiveness.
 Instead of beating myself up at the lost opportunity with my cousin, I used the exchange to rethink how I might approach another incident differently.

 It was not long before I had the chance to redeem myself.
-This time one of my uncle’s shared a piece outlining how undocumented immigrants “destroyed the United States”.
-The comments from the piece horrified me as they were filled with racist vitriol including the assertion that all immigrants documented and undocumented were drug dealers.
+This time, one of my uncles shared a piece outlining how undocumented immigrants “destroyed the United States.”
+The comments from the piece horrified me, as they were filled with racist vitriol, including the assertion that all immigrants were drug dealers.
 My uncle agreed with the statements.

-Upon reading my comment, he pushed back but we did not end up in an immediate fight.
+Upon reading my comment, my uncle pushed back, but we did not end up in an immediate fight.
 We were able to have a conversation.
 Stepping away gave me a chance to collect myself and respond with rationale and reason.
-While the feeling of reasonability was not always present in the coming exchanges, it made the work easier for me.
+While the feeling of reasonableness was not always present in the coming exchanges, it made the work easier for me.

-Anger is a vital element of social change but a lost temper often doesn’t serve well in interpersonal conversations.
+Anger is a vital element of social change, but a lost temper often doesn’t serve well in interpersonal conversations.
 I wanted my uncle to hear me, a task that was going to be difficult no matter what.
-Racism is a heated topic and the act of calling out someone’s racist words or actions is going to be a tense moment.
+Racism is a heated topic, and the act of calling out someone’s racist words or actions is going to be a tense moment.
 Having at least one calm person can change the dynamic of the conversation.

-This might be the hardest one for me as my inclination is not always toward compassion.
-But when I started to really examine what this meant I got it.
-You have to meet people where they are which means understanding their background, their motivations, and their limitations.
-TBINAA nails this in their Community Agreements, “Everyone has not read the books you have or had the experiences you have.
+This might be the hardest one for me, as my inclination is not always toward compassion.
+But when I started to really examine what this meant, I got it.
+You have to meet people where they are, which means understanding their background, their motivations, and their limitations.
+TBINAA nails this in their Community Agreements: “Everyone has not read the books you have or had the experiences you have.
 Our journeys are unique and varied.
 Compassion births PATIENCE.”

 Remembering where I came from and that I could forgive myself for those mistakes made me more generous in reaching out to my uncle.
-My uncle was not some awful “other”.
+My uncle was not some awful “other.”
 I began looking for what I had and used to have in common with my uncle.
-Seeing those commonalities allowed me to say, “We may be different in some ways but we are in this big sinking boat together.”
+Seeing those commonalities allowed me to say, “We may be different in some ways, but we are in this big sinking boat together.”

 One thing that became very clear to me the longer I spoke to my uncle was that he didn’t see how we lived in a system that benefited from our division.
 Recognizing how he was part of a system made it easier to not attack him as an individual.
 Pierre Bourdieu, a French sociologist and theorist, argued that we are often unable to see the playfield of culture.
 It’s why systemic structural oppression works.
 It is impossible to fight what we cannot see.
 Compassion can help us see the invisible.

 Despite our conversation, over the next few months, my uncle continued to post racist articles and commentary.
 I had to make a hard decision.
 Did I continue to dialogue or did I protect myself and my family?
 Setting up boundaries is a painful but important part of self-care.

 This defriending, however, came from a very different place than the one with my cousin.
-I am not sure if there is room for reconciliation with my cousin and that saddens me.
+I am not sure if there is room for reconciliation with my cousin, and that saddens me.
 We both said things I imagine we regret.
 Those words live between us now.

 With my uncle, I left room for a relationship.
 I left him with kind words and with a plea to understand that his attempt to make my partner and my children the “exceptions” to his racist views didn’t work.
 They were no different than the people he was stereotyping.
-I also left him with words of compassion when I assured him that I understood the frustration of working hard and never seeming to get ahead but reminded him that he was blaming the wrong people.
+I also left him with words of compassion when I assured him I understood the frustration of working hard and never seeming to get ahead, but I reminded him he was blaming the wrong people.